The Write Place at the Write Time

 "Peace" NMB Copyright 2007

-We will tend this winter garden and guard these dreams until emergence in spring.
+We will continue tending this stirring garden of creative dreams until its fruition.
 We will reconfirm materials accepted and determine a revitalized response to reset with some collective replies.
-Many of you will choose to stay, but for those who may choose to move on, know that it is with love and wishes for your deepest wishes that we tenderly release you—and the door will always remain open should you wish to turn ‘round and come home.
+Many of you will choose to stay, but for those who may choose to move on, know that it is with love and wishes for your deepest fulfillment that we tenderly release you—and the door will always remain open should you wish to turn ‘round and come home.

 We are putting up this page and limited version of the site until we can take the form of our beautiful new incarnation.
-We hope to write to you soon via blog and e-mail, and we continue to thank you for your patience and encourage you to check our social media (FB page) for updates.
-Stay safe, hold your loved ones dear, and never forget how much we love you and that you always have a place here in the write place at the write time.
+We hope to write to you soon via blog and e-mail, and we thank you for your continuing interest, patience, and support and encourage you to check our social media (FB page) for updates.
+Never forget how much we love you and that you always have a place here in the write place at the write time.

-The latest update (as of 12/31/2020) has our intended rebirth in spring of 2021 to give an extra cushion in time to accommodate how we are adjusting in response to outside and personal circumstances.
+The latest update has our intended incarnation continuing on its course with care and devotion in timing made to accommodate how we are adjusting in response to outside and personal circumstances.
 New tools, new tech, new programs and more.
-We consult tech experts as we move to shape everything and attend to details.
+We consult tech experts as we move to shape everything and attend to details, striving to obtain more certainties and consistencies in answers we seek.
 As we get closer, coordinating with contributors and special components, we will be able to give specifics on dates.
 SO PLEASE check our Facebook page for any updates (updates also via Twitter).
-We are going to give you new content via the blog soon in the form of two special features about books that shaped our year.
-We have a WPWT Holiday “Bizarre” 2020 page on Facebook which will extend well into January and is meant to inspire, unite, uplift, and help those in need.
-It features anecdotes, quotes, interesting facts, photography, writing prompts, WPWT authors and artists, charity links and resources, as well as an exciting raffle with diverse prizes and prize packages from great authors and sites.
+We are going to give you new content via the blog soon in the form of two special features about books that shaped our journeys.
+We have a WPWT Holiday “Bizarre” page on Facebook which will extend and is meant to inspire, unite, uplift, and help those in need.
+It features anecdotes, quotes, interesting facts, photography, writing prompts, WPWT authors and artists, charity links and resources, as well as the raffle we'd held with diverse prizes and prize packages from great authors and sites.

 Regarding this main magazine website, again, this is a limited version of our site (FICTION, POETRY, NON-FICTION and more are behind-the-scenes to give a sparse, neat workspace during our labors of literary innovation) as we work on our future incarnation.
 Until then, we will have exciting features, postings, activities, and more through our associated blog (scroll to see side tab) and social media.
 On Facebook we will be featuring information on these items as well as reminders and links to interim content.
 We also have the text from the last issue down below.
 See you soon, my loves.